 …the priests rule by their own authority, and my people love it this way.
 (Jer 5:31 NIV)

 Being personally accountable to God is a serious matter.
 Seeking to know God, to know his will and his ways, requires a commitment of time, focus, and effort.
-We must have a sincere desire to personally encounter God, spending time in His word, and waiting on Him through times of prayer, and then responding with faith and obedience as He leads.
+We must have a sincere desire to personally encounter God, spending time in His word, waiting on Him through times of prayer, and then responding with faith and obedience as He leads.
 Hebrew 11:16 says “He is a rewarder of those who diligently seek Him”.
-It can be appealing to relinquish this intense responsibility to others, relying on them to build you up, guide you, and oversight how you are engaged in serving.
+It can be tempting to relinquish this intense responsibility to others, relying on them to build you up, guide you, and oversight how you are engaged in serving God.
 But in reality, it rests on every believer to approach each day of their life with a strong sense of being directly connected and accountable to the Lord; having an ear that is attuned to His voice, and a heart that is ready to follow His leading.
 You must be able to strengthen yourself in the Lord, and also capable of being a conduit of His spiritual gifting that enables you to strengthen others.
 2 Timothy 2:21 encourages all of us to be “useful to the Master and prepared to do any good work”.

 And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, 12 to equip the saints for the work of ministry, for building up the body of Christ.
 (Eph 4:11-12 ESV)